tus/tus.io/index.md

 <div class="jumbotron">
   <h1>{{ page.title }}</h1>
   <p class="lead">
-    Making a good file uploader for your app is fucking hard.
+    Adding good file uploading to your app is fucking hard.
 Mobile networks are unreliable, devices and browser APIs are all over the place, and there is no resumable upload protocol with client and server implementations.